Cultural Heritage Grants

 Our Cultural Heritage Grants

 Our grants in this area support local stewards in their work to preserve, document, and disseminate the timeless cultural heritage that is under threat around the world, especially in countries where other sources of funding are not available.
 (Whereas our other programs focus on the United States, this one is international.)

 Many of our initial grants have emphasized documentary cultural heritage, such as manuscripts and inscriptions.
 A commitment to the written word as a vessel for the transmission of ideas and culture has always animated Whiting’s work, and it continues to guide us as we develop this new program.
 Explore some of our grants below.

 Partnership with the Prince Claus Fund for local regrants

-Making use of the extensive international network of cultural heritage experts of the Prince Claus Fund’s Cultural Emergency Response program, this co-funded initiative provides modest grants directly to collections in Africa, Asia, Latin America, and the Caribbean to safeguard documentary heritage that is acutely threatened by recent conflict or other disaster, whether natural or man-made.
-Following an overwhelming response to the inaugural cycle in 2017, the 2018 call for proposals is currently open.
+Making use of the extensive international network of cultural heritage experts of the Prince Claus Fund’s Cultural Emergency Response program, this co-funded initiative provides modest grants directly to collections in Africa, the Middle East, Asia, Latin America, and the Caribbean to safeguard documentary heritage that is acutely threatened by recent conflict or other disaster, whether natural or man-made.
+The 2019 call for proposals, the third cycle of the program, is now open.